Staff Extranet >

 We provide intensive, community-based support for people (and their carers) struggling with degenerative brain illnesses, such as Alzheimer’s disease.

-Our Intermediate Care Service for Dementia (ICSD) offers urgent assessment, care and treatment for people with significant complex needs who require regular and intensive support, which cannot be provided by a community nurse.
+Our Intermediate Care Service for Dementia (ICSD) offers urgent assessment, care and treatment for people with significant complex needs who require regular and intensive support, which cannot be provided by the Community Mental Health Team Older Person’s (CMHT-OP) Care Coordinator alone.

 Our specialist ICSD team includes consultant old age psychiatrists, mental health nurses, occupational therapists and healthcare support workers.
 We will see you in your own home, or in a residential/care home setting.
-Our aim is to help people live safely and independently at home, and avoid unnecessary admissions to hospital.
+Our aim is to help people live safely and independently at home, and avoid unnecessary admissions to hospital, which we know can be frightening and confusing.

 Support is available seven days a week.
-If you or your loved one has an established diagnosis of dementia, you can be referred to the ICSD by your care co-ordinator.
-Alternatively, you can access the service by contacting your local Community Mental Health Team.
+If you or your loved one has an established diagnosis of dementia, you can be referred to the ICSD by your CMHT-OP Care Coordinator.
+Alternatively, you can access the service by contacting your local Older Person’s Community Mental Health Team.

 Disabled Access: Yes